 In such cases, re-installing your web browser does not help.
 There may be a problem with your anti-virus, for example – if you are using ESET Nod32 anti-virus, you will need to tweak some settings to get rid of the error.
 You can do so by the steps given below:

-You should go to the settings of your security software and locate this feature, and then you should click on it to uncheck it.
+Go to the settings of your security software and locate this feature, and then click on it to uncheck it.
 After disabling the SSL scanning feature, visit the same website that you were trying to reach earlier.

 If you are facing the issue of Secure Connection Failed on Firefox then you should follow the above steps.
 The last resort would be to directly contact Mozilla Firefox and ask them for help to resolve the issue.